giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 In any project or undertaking that involves data analysis, it is fundamental the understanding of the data collected/involved.
 As mentioned at the `README.md`file, our data come from `UCI Machine Learning Repository Archives`, more specifically from the Databases Directory (DB nº 00240 - <http://archive.ics.uci.edu/ml/machine-learning-databases/00240/>).

+### The Data Set

+The Data Set consistis of a ZIP file named *UCI HAR Dataset.zip*, and its content is composed by 28 `TXT files` as listed below.
+In order to get this files list, you must first "open" the ZIP file.
+You can do this through the R commend `unzip()`(unzip(zipfile,exdir="."))

 ## The Variables